 If you're on an affordable rent agreement, your rent might change after an exchange.
 This could affect your swap partner's decision.
 We’ll let you know about any rent changes early in the process.

-You and your swap partner must both get written permission from your landlords before you move.
+Both you and your swap partner must get written permission from your landlords before you can move.
+If you’re a Secure Tenancy holder, please seek advice first.
+You could lose some rights, as we don’t currently offer that tenancy type.

 Do not move without permission.
 Doing so can result in eviction.